top of page

 The original Clance and Imes paper from 1978 says 'impostor phenomenon', but all spellings are equally legitimate.

-I don't mind which one you use.
+Nobody minds which one you use.

 What are the types of imposter syndrome?